Scouting Relations and Communications Team

 - Public relations is one element of marketing.

-- Public relations is primarily a communications tool, whereas marketing also includes needs assessment, program development, and promotion.
+- Public relations is primarily a communications tool, whereas marketing also includes needs assessment, program development, promotion, and sales.

 - Public relations is a two way open communications tool, whereas marketing is mostly one direction.

 - Public relations seeks to influence attitudes, whereas marketing tries to influence specific behaviors, such as purchasing, joining, voting, etc.